 The combination of simple mechanics with minimalistic UI provides a very accessible and incredibly engaging user experience, so no tutorial is necessary.
 Even more so than casual games, players can instantly jump into gameplay and get hooked on their goal.

 Hyper-casual games aren’t exactly “new”, especially in the sense that they are, in some ways, a revival of 70s arcade games.
-However, as we can see from the charts pictured below, they only recently grew into the sensation they are today, grabbing 10 out of the top 15 spots in the top downloaded charts, versus a year ago when they held a ‘mere’ 3 spots on the top charts.
+However, they only recently grew into the sensation they are today, grabbing 10 out of the top 15 spots in the top downloaded charts, versus a year ago when they held a ‘mere’ 3 spots on the top charts.

 The ascendance of hyper-casual games can be credited to a number of things, from the way these games are able to fill an emerging gap in the gaming space, to advancements in ad monetization.